 Spring Mule Deer Survey Complete

-The North Dakota Game and Fish Department completed its annual spring mule deer survey in April, and results indicate western North Dakota’s mule deer population is similar to last year and 21% above the long-term average.
+The North Dakota Game and Fish Department completed its annual spring mule deer survey in April, and results indicate western North Dakota’s mule deer population is up 7% from last year and 22% above the long-term average.

 The spring mule deer survey is used to assess mule deer abundance in the badlands.
 It is conducted after the snow has melted and before the trees begin to leaf out, providing the best conditions for aerial observation of deer.
 Biologists have completed aerial surveys of the same 24 study areas since the 1950s.